autogoal/autogoal/docs/index.md

 ## Demo

-To quickly see AutoGOAL in action, simply run:
+An online demo app is available at [autogoal.github.io/demo](https://autogoal.github.io/demo).
+This app showcases the main features of AutoGOAL in interactive case studies.

+To run the demo locally, simply type:

     docker run -p 8501:8501 autogoal/autogoal